-Powerhouse perfs by thesps Susie Porter and Linda Cropper propel this no-budgeter about a pair of women who share a mostly miserable existence.
-Something of an experiment, "Teesh & Trude” is social realism in the Mike Leigh tradition.
+Powerhouse perfs by top Aussie thesps Susie Porter and Linda Cropper propel this no-budgeter about a pair of put-upon women who share a mostly miserable existence.
+Something of an experiment, in that the film was produced as part of a film course at Perth’s Murdoch U., “Teesh & Trude” is social realism in the Mike Leigh tradition.
 It deserves to travel the fest circuit, with some commercial possibilities indicated, mostly ancillary.

 Director Melanie Rodriga, formerly Melanie Read, made two features in her native New Zealand in the ’80s, “Trial Run” (1984) and “Send a Gorilla” (1988), and now lectures in Media Arts at Murdoch.
 Students took part in the production of “Teesh & Trude,” which was shot on digital video.
 Transfer to film is fine, with the heavily saturated colors suiting the stifling material.

 Liteesha (Porter), known as Teesh, is a twentysomething unmarried mother who lives with her older friend Trude (Cropper) in a small two-bedroom flat in the suburbs of the West Australian capital.
 Both women are unemployed and their lives are spent watching soaps on daytime TV, smoking, arguing, and dealing with the men who hover around them.

 Teesh has trouble controlling Kenny (Mason Richardson), her small son, and at times is driven to the point of violence by his chronic misbehavior.
 She resorts to drugging the child with a sleeping pill to get some peace.